 - Equal parts of pumice, sphagnum moss, charcoal, mulch, peat moss, and gravel.

-Dilute the regular fertilizer to 1/4th of strength and feed this plant monthly during its growing season to see improved results.
+Dilute the regular fertilizer to 1/4th of its strength and feed Anthurium pendulifolium monthly during its growing season.

 Fertilizing during winter?
 A big no-no. Doing this causes salt to accumulate on the plant base and kills the plant eventually.

-You can think about repotting this plant once you witness the signs of rootbound and the plant starts having slow growth.
+You can repot Anthurium pendulifolium every 2-3 years or once you witness the signs of rootbound and the plant starts having slow growth.

 Check the drainage holes frequently to see if the roots pop out of them.
 If affirmative, repot the plant.